ongraphpythondev/Odoo1/odoo/README.md

 -------------------------

 IN ODOO we can do task like -:
-1 - creating a free trial account on Odoo.
+1 - creating a free trial account on Odoo app.
 2-  Enable the developer mode to access more features.
 3-Authenticate Odoo’s account using Python.
 4- Use add, update, delete and read operations in Odoo using Odoo’s external APIs for Python.